Roadside Agility Exercises

 Florida has numerous circuit and county court opinions concerning whether an officer can compel a Defendant to perform Field Sobriety Exercises (FSEs).

-Court have held if an officer has reasonable suspicion for a DUI, the Defendant can be required to submit to FSEs.
+Courts have held if an officer has reasonable suspicion of a DUI, the Defendant can be required to submit to FSEs.
 See, e.g. State v.
 Canuet, 22 Fla.
 L. Weekly Supp.
 900a (Fla.
 17th Cir.
 Ct.
 March 2, 2015).
 But most courts have found that if the officer has reasonable suspicion of DUI, but not probable cause for arrest, the Defendant cannot be compelled to submit to FSEs.

 For this reason, the results of the Defendant’s performance are only admissible at trial if the state proves the Defendant’s voluntary consent to perform such exercises.

-Thus, if the officer has probable cause to arrest the Defendant for DUI (before the Defendant is requested or instructed to submit to FSEs), then the Defendant can be compelled to perform such exercises and the Defendant’s consent is immaterial.
+Thus, if the officer has probable cause to arrest the Defendant for DUI (before the Defendant is requested or instructed to submit to FSEs), then the Defendant can be compelled to perform such exercises, and the Defendant’s consent is immaterial.
 In these cases, the word “compel” simply means if the Defendant refuses to do so, the refusal is admissible at trial.

 In State v.
 Leifert, 247 So.2d 18 (Fla.
 2d DCA 1971), the court was clear in its holding that consent is immaterial in the context of FSEs if the officer had “sufficient cause” to believe that the Defendant had committed a crime in the operation of a motor vehicle.